Azure-Samples/azure-health-data-and-ai-samples/samples/fhir-to-fhir/api-for-fhir-to-api-for-fhir/docs/FAQ.md

  	+ For Destination FHIR server we need to configure number of RU, auto scaling, number of nodes and throttling limits, Configuration details could be found in document [here](https://github.com/Azure-Samples/azure-health-data-services-samples/blob/main/samples/fhir-to-fhir/api-for-fhir-to-api-for-fhir/docs/Server_%26_App_Config.md#destination-fhir-server).

 8. What configurations to be considered for FHIR Bulk Loader Applications?
-	+ Users can configure App Service plan, number of instances, number of fhir resources per bundle, more details could be found [here](https://github.com/Azure-Samples/azure-health-data-services-samples/blob/main/samples/fhir-to-fhir/api-for-fhir-to-api-for-fhir/docs/Server_%26_App_Config.md#fhir-bulk-loader-application).
+	+ Users can configure App Service plan, number of instances, number of fhir resources per bundle, more details can be found [here](https://github.com/Azure-Samples/azure-health-data-services-samples/blob/main/samples/fhir-to-fhir/api-for-fhir-to-api-for-fhir/docs/Server_%26_App_Config.md#fhir-bulk-loader-application).
+    + To Enhance the Performance of **FHIR Loader**, details  can be found [here](https://github.com/microsoft/fhir-loader/blob/main/docs/performance.md).

 9. How do users verify the data movement?
 	+ Users can follow [Data Movement Verification](https://github.com/Azure-Samples/azure-health-data-services-samples/tree/main/samples/fhir-to-fhir/api-for-fhir-to-api-for-fhir#data-movement-verification) steps to verify the data import.